nadult/libfwk/readme.md

 ## Compilation

 To compile simply run make.
-With Makefile.local you can override some basic variables like LINUX\_CXX, FLAGS or BUILD\_DIR.
-If you want to cross-compile for MinGW32-w64, simply override MINGW\_PREFIX in Makefile.local with proper prefix.
-There is also an option to compile for the web (using emscripten) although it's not fully supported.
+There is a basic description of the options that you can pass to make at the beginning of Makefile & Makefile-shared.
+To cross-compile for mingw specify MINGW\_PREFIX and run make with PLATFORM=mingw.

+Examples:

+    $ make MODE=release-paranoid COMPILER=clang++-9 STATS=true -j12
+    $ make MODE=release-paranoid print-stats print-variables
+    $ make MODE=debug-nans clean
+    $ make clean-all

 TODO: how to build mingw with mxe (and which version)
+TODO: how to use Makefile-shared for your own projects

 ## License